 [Rules 62-620.630(3), 62-699.310 and 62-610.462, F.A.C.]

 c.
 An operator meeting the lead operator classification level of the plant shall be available during all periods of plant operation.
 “Available” means able to be contacted as needed to initiate the appropriate action in a timely manner.
-Daily checks of the plant shall be performed by the licensee or his representative or agent 5 days per week.
-On those days when the facility is not staffed by a certified operator, the licensee shall ensure that Flow, pH, Total Chlorine Residual (For Disinfection) are monitored in accordance with applicable parts of this section.
+Daily checks of the plant shall be performed by the Licensee or his representative or agent 5 days per week.
+On those days when the facility is not staffed by a certified operator, the Licensee shall ensure that Flow, pH, Total Chlorine Residual (For Disinfection) are monitored in accordance with applicable parts of this section.

 [Rule 62-699.311(1), (6) &(10) F.A.C.]

 d.
-The Licensee shall maintain the following records and make them available for inspection on the site of the permitted facility:
+The Licensee shall maintain the following records and make them available for inspection on the Site of the permitted facility:

 (1) A copy of the current operation and maintenance manual as required by Chapter 62-600, F.A.C.;